Achieving success for students with learning disabilities and attention challenges

-- Mid-term progress reporting
+- Mid-term monitoring and progress reporting

 In order to participate in the FLY Program, you must apply and be admitted.
 FLY Program applications are considered in the order in which all application requirements are received.
 Space is limited.
 We are currently accepting applications for Fall of 2018.

 To complete the Bowling Green State University admissions and FLY Program process you will need to:

 - Complete The application for Undergraduate Admission ($45 nonrefundable application fee)

 - Complete The application for the FLY Program ($15 nonrefundable application fee)